We use cookies to improve your experience and help us understand how you use our site. Please refer to our cookie policy.

 You can change your cookie settings cookies page at any time.

 Kent is where London goes for fresh air and to get its feet wet.
-England grows much of it's fruit & veg here, plus hops for it's ale and grapes for eye-wateringly expensive English wine.
-Turner painted many revered landscapes and seascapes in Kent and Tracy Emin was forged here.
+It's where England grows much of it's fruit & veg, hops for it's ale and grapes for it's wine.
+Turner painted many revered landscapes here.
+Tracy Emin was forged here.

-I came to Kent from London in 2023.
+I came here from London in 2023.
 I knew nobody and spent a year just walking on the beaches taking photos.
-My first photography exhibition came from those walks (East Kent Open Studios 2024).
+I made enough shots on those walks for my first photography exhibition at East Kent Open Studios 2024.

 Photography wise, Kent is a different country to London.
 It has fewer people and they move more slowly.
 It has a geographical horizon where the UK slides into the English channel with France looking back from the other side.
 It has more space and no smog so the air is more fresh.
 All sweetness and light apart from the stale whiff of right-wing politicians promising miracle cures and occasional turds bobbing in the sea-water.

-Street photography isn't so easy here, but there are shots to be had (especially in the holidays when London descends to Margate, Ramsgate, Broadstairs, Folkestone, Faversham, Sandwich, Whitstable, Dover and my home town of Deal).
+Street photography isn't so easy, but there are shots to be had.
+Especially in the holidays when London descends to Margate, Ramsgate, Broadstairs, Folkestone, Faversham, Sandwich, Whitstable, Dover and my home town of Deal.

 Better to follow Turner's lead and the light for landscapes and seascapes.
 Golden hour is often glorious and there are nights when the sky is speckled with stars and a fat moon bathes the coastline in silvery light.

-On Landscape days I go to deserted places during golden hour and pray for good light.
+On Landscape days I go to deserted places in golden hour and pray for good light.

-I find scenes that make good compositions - background, foreground, middle ground, lines converging on a subject, etc. Background is the sky - don't go out if its flat grey clouds or no clouds.
+I find scenes that make good compositions - background, foreground, lines converging on a subject, etc. Background is the sky - don't go out for flat grey clouds or no clouds.
 Subjects can be trees, boats (on seascapes), solitary buildings or random objects you chance upon.
 Usually no people but one or two wandering in adds seasoning.

-Whereas street shots are over in the blink of an eye, landscapes generally take some time to set up.
-Move around the subject until the composition clicks and adjust the settings until the exposure is right (watch the histogram).
+Whereas street shots are over in the blink of an eye, landscapes take some time to set up.
+Move around a subject until the composition clicks and adjust settings until exposure is right (watch the histogram).

-Settings are adjusted for the light.
-If its handheld I'll open up the aperture to f/4 and slow the shutter to 1/30 second.
-With a tripod I will slow the shutter right down and close the aperture to f/11 or smaller for a sharper image.
-I still leave ISO on auto but reduce the range to 400 or 800 max.
+Settings are adjusted for light.
+For handheld I open up the aperture to f/4 and slow the shutter to 1/30 second.
+With a tripod I slow the shutter and close the aperture to f/11 or smaller for a sharper image.
+ISO on auto with a range up to 1600.
+Shoot RAW.

 If you like any of the images in this gallery, send a message here.
 Limited edition fine art prints are available in sizes from A5 to A0.